benmvp/slides/2020/qconplus/mixins-hooks.md

   * So if you're interested in hands-on learning of when to use different patterns for sharing
   * Including render props and custom hooks, like I was mentioning
   * As well as the others listed
-- I'm doing a free giveaway for conference attendees
-  * Go to my site (benmvp.com) and check out the minishops page
-  * Find **one** you like AND can attend
-  * Send out a tweet w/ the link and tag me in
-  * I'll pick one and give you a free ticket

 =====
 <!-- .slide: data-background="url(../../img/perfect-lib/kelly-sikkema-fvpgfw3IF1w-thanks-unsplash.jpg) no-repeat center" data-background-size="cover"  -->